samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2020-10：One paper "CS2-Net:Deep Learning Segmentation of Curvilinear Structures in Medical Imaging" has been accepted by Medical Image Analysis.
 * 2020-07：One paper "Encoding Structure-Texture Relation with P-Net for Anomaly Detection in Retinal Images" has been accepted by ECCV 2020.
 * 2020-06：One paper "Cycle Structure and Illumination Constrained GAN for Medical Image Enhancement" has been accepted by MICCAI 2020.
 * 2020-05：One paper "Digital resolution enhancement in low transverse sampling optical coherence tomography angiography using deep learning" accepted by OSA Continuum.